-No matter how dependable a manufacturer may have a reputation for being, they are still capable of building cars with unknown defects.
-And when those defects are found, the manufacturer will typically issue a recall to fix the problem at no cost to the consumers who have purchased those cars.
+No matter how dependable a Ford manufacturer may have a reputation for being, they are still capable of building cars with unknown defects.
+And when those defects are found, the Ford manufacturer will typically issue a recall to fix the problem at no cost to the consumers who have purchased those cars.

 Usually, these recalls are issued by model, manufacturing date or VIN.
-A recall can either be issued by the manufacturer directly or by the National Highway Traffic Safety Administration (NHTSA).
+A recall can either be issued by the Ford manufacturer directly or by the National Highway Traffic Safety Administration (NHTSA).

 Though Ford vehicles are often thought of as reliable American-made cars, they’ve had their fair share of manufacturing issues in the past.
 In fact, Ford is known for having one of the biggest recalls in history.
-In 1980, Ford Motor recalled 21 million cars across 10 model years for a defect that caused some vehicles to slip from “park” into “reverse.”
+In 1980, Ford Motor recalled 21 million cars across 10 model years for a defect that caused some Fords to slip from “park” into “reverse.”
 The issue was linked to 6,000 accidents and almost 100 deaths before Ford sent out a sticker for drivers to put on their dashboard as a reminder to be more cautious.

-Thankfully, the manufacturer’s way of handling recalls has come a long way in the decades since — even if they haven’t been entirely exempt from manufacturing defects.
+Thankfully, the Ford manufacturer’s way of handling recalls has come a long way in the decades since — even if they haven’t been entirely exempt from manufacturing defects.
 Over the last several years, Ford cars have been recalled for everything from seatbelt and headlight/taillight issues to problems with the fuel system, airbags and brakes.

 Models from trucks to SUVs to sedans have all been recalled over the years.
-We’re listing five recent recalls from Ford, so you can check to see if your vehicle is among them.
+We’re listing five recent recalls from Ford, so you can check to see if your Ford is among them.
 And as always, be sure to check the NHTSA or Ford websites for full details regarding Ford recalls.

 Five Most Recent Ford Recalls

 - Nearly 2 million Ford F-150s were recalled for seat belt issues that could result in a fire